MIPS Value Pathways (MVPs) - The Future of MIPS

 The MVP Transition Timeline

-CMS is introducing MVPs beginning with the 2023 performance year.
+CMS introduced MVPs during the 2023 performance year.
 MVPs will be voluntary for the 2023-2027 performance years, but CMS is considering making them mandatory in 2028 and sunsetting the traditional MIPS program at that time.

 What are MVPs?